 A company sabbatical leave policy will cover all the details of sabbaticals including whether it’s paid or unpaid, and how long you can take.
 Some companies have special rules in their policy such as:

 – You must take it within a certain time (e.g. quieter periods).

 – You will need to stay at the company for a certain period of time after the sabbatical – meaning you might be bound to the company like with training schemes.

 The idea is, they’ve left your job role open for months and had your job covered, so they don’t want you returning from your leave and handing in your resignation.

-- You’ll still be employed by the company so may need to stick to terms in your contract when on sabbatical- meaning, for example, you might not be able to pick up other work.
+– You’ll still be employed by the company so your employment contract remains binding.
+You may need to stick to terms in your contract when on sabbatical – meaning, for example, you might not be able to pick up other work.

-Depending on your company’s sabbatical leave policy, asking for a sabbatical may be straightforward, or more tricky.
+Depending on your company’s sabbatical policy, asking for leave may be straightforward, or more tricky.

 For example, if it’s an integral part of your contract, it’ll be easier asking for it than if the company offers sabbatical leave on a case-by-case basis.

 Either way, it’s good to be sensitive and polite when asking.
 Choose the right time to ask the relevant person; last thing on a Friday when you’ve all had a hectic week might not be the best time to broach the subject.

 Prepare your case to say why you want to take the leave and what you’ll benefit from taking the leave.